mikkeldamm/docker-node-express-nodemon/README.md

 ## Start crash?

-The docker-compose is setup to mount the node_modules so it can crap the nodemon dependency and run it.
-Therefor it you haven't run `npm install` locally in your folder, then it will break.
-I'm trying to see if there can be a better solution for that.
+The docker-compose is setup to mount the node_modules, so it can crap the nodemon dependency, and run it.
+Therefor if you haven't run `npm install` locally in your folder, it will break.
+I'm trying to see if there can be a better solution for that, so there is no need to run npm install manually.

 ## Watch changes